Society Could Collapse In A Decade, Predicts Math Historian

-The end of the world as we now it could be near ― possibly just years from now, according to a scientist who uses historical and mathematical modeling to predict events.
+The end of the world as we know it could be near ― possibly just years from now, according to a scientist who uses historical and mathematical modeling to predict events.

 Peter Turchin, a professor at the University of Connecticut’s department of ecology and evolutionary biology, warns in a Phys.Org article published this week that society could risk implosion within the decade because of increasing social unrest.